Huichelaar/AAA/README.md

 - It'd be nice if NOSPLITSPRITES and EMPTYTILEPER64 could be activated and deactived at other points in the script.
 This way a battle anim's standing motions and dodge frames could focus on using fewer sprites to allow the opposing battle animation to use more sprites when they're attacking, whilst the other modes could still allow more sprites.

 ## Closing
-If there's any bugs or other weirdness, feel free to let me know.
+If there's anything unclear or if there are any bugs or other weirdness, feel free to let me know.